mohamedsamir170/End-to-End-CI-CD-GitOps-Deployment/README.md

-# FortStack
+# End-to-End-CI-CD-GitOps-Deployment

-# DevOps Internship Task – Documentation

 ## Overview

-This project is part of a DevOps internship technical assessment.
 The task is divided into four main parts, covering containerization, CI/CD, configuration management, and deployment using Kubernetes with GitOps.
 Each part aims to simulate real-world DevOps practices using open-source tools.

 ---